acmsigsoft/EmpiricalStandards/docs/QuestionnaireSurveys.md

 - [ ]	provides feasibility check of the anticipated data analysis techniques
 - [ ]	reports on the scale validation in terms of dimensionality, reliability, and validity of measures
+- [ ]   longitudinal design in which each respondent participates two or more times
 </checklist>

 ## General Quality Criteria